odu-cs725-infovis/public/spr21/HW0.md

 ## ODU-CS Linux

-We will be using the [ODU-CS Linux systems](https://systems.cs.odu.edu/Unix_and_ Linux_Services) for part of the course (read the information in the linked webpa ge).
-If you do not already have an account, request one at https://accounts.cs.o du.edu/validate/
+We will be using the [ODU-CS Linux systems](https://systems.cs.odu.edu/Unix_and_Linux_Services) for part of the course (read the information in the linked webpage).
+If you do not already have an account, request one at https://accounts.cs.odu.edu/validate/

-If you are not familiar with Unix/Linux systems, I strongly encourage you to rea d the materials from [CS 252 - Unix for Programmers](https://www.cs.odu.edu/~zei l/cs252/latest/Directory/outline/index.html).
+If you are not familiar with Unix/Linux systems, I strongly encourage you to read the materials from [CS 252 - Unix for Programmers](https://www.cs.odu.edu/~zeil/cs252/latest/Directory/outline/index.html).

 If you already have a webpage setup on the cs.odu.edu server, you can skip these steps, but you will need to be able to create new webpages in that space this semester.